 Celebrate the good news.
-Share the magazine or any online article with everyone and in particular with your prospective clients!
+Share the interview with everyone including your prospective clients!

 By Maureen McCabe

-This is one of my favourite areas to speak about, as I have experienced great success as a result of the promotional marketing videos I’ve created for McCabe Marketing.
-My videos have generated several opportunities for me to give media interviews on television, in the press, and for online publications.
+I like speaking and video marketing one of my favourite subjects.
+I’ve experienced great success as a result of the promotional marketing videos that we’ve created for clients and our business.
+My videos have generated several opportunities for me to give media interviews on television, in the press and for online publications.

 If you want to start getting more exposure for your small business through media interviews, here’s how you can take action: